ntustison/Histograms/Text/stitched.md

 provides a sample visualization representing some of the structural changes that we observed when simulating these nonlinear mappings.
-It is important to notice that even relatively small alterations in the image intensities can have significant effects on the histogram even though a visual, clinically-based assessment of the image can remain largely unchanged.
+It is important to notice that even relatively small alterations in the image intensities can have significant effects on the histogram even though a visual assessment of the image can remain largely unchanged.

 \begin{figure}[!htb] \centering